AU's 2020 Three Minute Thesis (3MT ®) competition

 - Meeting other people who are part of the larger research community

 - Being part of a research community who is having impact

 - Monetary prizes (First Place - $1,000 + $800 travel expenses to travel to Western Regionals Competition, Second Place - $500, Third Place - $250)

-Note: Doctoral and Masters students who have defended, but have not yet convocated, are eligible to participate.e
+- Graduate students who have already defended their thesis but have not yet convocated are eligible to participate.

 - A single static PowerPoint slide is permitted.
 No slide transitions, animations or ‘movement’ of any description are allowed.
 The slide is to be presented from the beginning of the oration.

 - Student must be visible via webcam throughout the duration of their 3MT

 - No additional electronic media (e.g. sound and video files) are permitted.